-Extreme VDX Ethernet interfaces
+Brocade VDX Ethernet interfaces

-The Extreme VDX Top-of-Rack (ToR) switches have a single configurable Ethernet interface, EthO, which can be configured as a management interface.
+The Brocade VDX Top-of-Rack (ToR) switches have a single configurable Ethernet interface, EthO, which can be configured as a management interface.

-The modular chassis, the Extreme VDX 8770-8 and VDX 8770-4, have two redundant management modules, MM1 and MM2.
+The modular chassis, the Brocade VDX 8770-8 and the Brocade VDX 8770-4, have two redundant management modules, MM1 and MM2.
 Each management module can communicate with each of the line cards (interface modules) through an Ethernet connection.

 Each management module has two Ethernet interfaces, EthO and Eth2.
 These interfaces are also known as out-of-band (OOB) management interfaces.